Amores perros: Octavio y Susana

-Octavio (Gael García Bernal) is in love with his brother's wife Susana (Vanessa Bauche) and dislikes the way she is abused by his brother Ramiro (Marco Pérez).
-Octavio tries to persuade her to run away with him.
-Local thug Jarocho, happy after winning in a dog fight, lets his dog loose on some strays and is threatened by a vagrant wielding a machete.
-Eventually, Jarocho sics his dog on Octavio's rottweiler, Cofi, but his own dog is killed instead.
-Octavio and his friend Jorge, realising Cofi's potential, become involved in the dogfighting scene.
+Octavio (Gael García Bernal) is in love with Susana (Vanessa Bauche), his abusive brother Ramiro's (Marco Pérez) wife who he has a child with.
+She confides in Octavio that she is pregnant again, and he tries to persuade her to run away with him, saying he will help raise her children with her.
+Local thug Jarocho, happy after winning in a dog fight, intends to his dog loose on some strays but is threatened by a homeless man wielding a machete.
+Instead, Jarocho sics his dog on Octavio's rottweiler, Cofi, but his own dog is killed instead.
+Octavio and his friend Jorge (Humberto Busto), realising Cofi's potential, become involved in the dogfighting scene.
 Octavio makes enough money to flee with Susana, and pays Mauricio, the owner of the dogfighting venue, to get Ramiro beaten up.
 Afraid, Ramiro steals the money and leaves with Susana.
 Struggling financially, Octavio accepts a challenge by Jarocho to participate in a private dogfight, with no outside bets.
 Cofi is about to win, but Jarocho shoots him.
 The infuriated Octavio stabs Jarocho in the stomach.
 Pursued by Jarocho's thugs, Octavio finds himself in a car chase with Jorge and the wounded Cofi.
 A collision follows; Jorge dies and Octavio is badly injured.